 Jan began his career as a professional singer at the age of 19 when he joined the Slovenian Philharmonic Choir.
 He was the founding member of the Slovenian vocal sextet Ingenium and toured all around Europe for nine years with the ensemble.
 He is completing his bachelor’s degree in singing at the Academy of Music in Ljubljana in the class of the Canadian-Slovenian soprano Theresa Plut.

 To pursue his greatest passion, chamber ensemble singing, and to acquire new skills as a singer, he simultaneously enrolled in the master’s degree in Advanced Vocal Ensemble Studies at the Schola Cantorum in Basel with Evelyn Tubb and Tony Rooley, which he completed in April 2018.
-He regularly performs with internationally acclaimed ensembles, such as the German sextet Singer Pur, the British Voces8, the Swiss baroque orchestra and vocal ensemble La Cetra, and the Norwegian Soloists’ Choir.
+He regularly performs with internationally acclaimed ensembles, such as the German sextet Singer Pur, the British Voces8 and the Swiss baroque orchestra and vocal ensemble La Cetra.
+He is a member of the Norwegian Soloists’ Choir.

 Even though music was an important part of my life from an early age, I only started singing in high school.
 I was immediately intrigued by the art of ensemble singing and it has been my primary passion ever since.
 Anúna is inevitably connected to the Irish tradition and a part of our repertoire is comprised of traditional Irish folk songs arranged by Michael.
 One might think how a foreigner like myself could even comprehend the message that is being delivered to the audience.
 That is when – to my surprise - I learned some very valuable things.